Solicitors for Drink Driving Offences

 Funding your Drink Driving Defence

 Concerned about the cost?
 You may be eligible for legal aid, and our dedicated team is here to help.
-We’ll assess your eligibility and guide you through the legal aid application process, ensuring you have the support you require for your defence.
+We will assess your eligibility and guide you through the legal aid application process, ensuring you have the support you require for your defence.
+Alternatively, you have the option of paying privately.

 Why Choose us?